Australia: Handling Internal Investigations

 Where criminal conduct is suspected or identified, although there is usually no positive obligation to do so, the company may decide to engage with relevant law enforcement agencies, such as the police.
 Where aspects of an investigation may become public, the company may also wish to engage public relations personnel to assist in managing media coverage and potential reputational impact.

-To the extent that criminal conduct is suspected or identified, companies may be incentivised in the near future to proactively self-report internal misconduct in return for reduced penalties, with draft legislation to introduce a deferred prosecution agreement (DPA) scheme in Australia set to be reintroduced to the newly formed Federal Parliament sometime after July 2019.
+To the extent that criminal conduct is suspected or identified, companies may be incentivised in the near future to proactively self-report internal misconduct in return for reduced penalties, with draft legislation to introduce a deferred prosecution agreement (DPA) scheme in Australia currently before the Senate.
 The intention of the proposed DPA scheme is to encourage self-reporting of misconduct by corporations, to assist in addressing some challenges inherent in detecting and investigating serious corporate crime, and to offer corporations the opportunity to reduce the time, cost and uncertainty connected with drawn-out investigations and prosecutions.

-If passed in its previous draft form (being the Crimes Legislation Amendment (Combatting Corporate Crime) Bill 2017 (Cth)), the Australian DPA scheme will allow the Commonwealth Director of Public Prosecutions (CDPP) to invite a company that is alleged to have engaged in serious corporate crime to negotiate an agreement to comply with a range of specified conditions.
+If passed in its current draft form (being the Crimes Legislation Amendment (Combatting Corporate Crime) Bill 2019 (Cth)), which is substantively similar to the 2017 version of the bill, the Australian DPA scheme will allow the Commonwealth Director of Public Prosecutions (CDPP) to invite a company that is alleged to have engaged in serious corporate crime to negotiate an agreement to comply with a range of specified conditions.
 In considering whether to offer a DPA, the CDPP will take into account whether the company has self-reported the suspected misconduct and the extent to which the company has demonstrated a willingness to cooperate with the law enforcement agency.
 Conditions of the DPA will require a company to admit to agreed facts detailing their misconduct, pay a financial penalty to the government and disgorge profits and other benefits obtained through the misconduct.
 If the company fulfils its obligations under the DPA, it will not subsequently be prosecuted in relation to the offences identified in the DPA.

 While it is one thing to identify who should be provided with information relating to the investigation, it is another to identify what should be reported.
 In some circumstances, it might be appropriate merely to identify that an investigation has been undertaken and has concluded.
 In other circumstances, it may be appropriate to identify the results of the investigation, or the recommendations or findings made in relation to certain matters.